In 2021, Shooting Australia replaced its existing ‘Aiming4Gold’ (A4G) Squad with a new National Squad structure comprised of three levels including:

-Athletes will be required to apply for membership of Shooting Australia’s new National Squads and if successful, will be selected to the squad that best suits their age and stage of development within Shooting’s Athlete Development Pathway.
+Athletes will be required to apply for membership of Shooting Australia’s new National Squads each year and if successful, will be selected to the squad that best suits their age and stage of development within Shooting’s Athlete Development Pathway.

 Selection decisions will be made by Shooting Australia’s National Coaches and High Performance staff, and will be based on a combination of each athlete’s current level of performance (i.e. domestic and international), and their potential to progress towards world-class performance standards in the future.

-For answers to some FAQ’s click here
+For FAQ’s on the National Squad process click here